Updated: Mar 31

 As with any survey, it's important to commence project planning with the expected outcomes in mind.
-The data you needed for your specific application will determine a number of hardware and software choices for the survey:
+The data you needed for your specific application will determine the number of hardware and software choices for the survey:

 2. Flight Parameters & Software: Another important consideration is the choice of flight parameters and subsequently the mission planning software.
 A mineral exploration survey is typically flown 20-30m from the ground level with 50m flight lines and 150-200m tie lines.
 These would change if you're flying a UXO survey close to the ground (1-2m AGL), and therefore choosing a flight software that can account for this is important.
-Our flight software, Hammer has mission mode specifically designed for magnetic surveys.
+Our flight software, Hammer has a mission mode specifically designed for magnetic surveys.

 Magnetic mapping mission in Hammer

 3. Processing Software: Lastly, it's also important to consider how you'd want to process the data.
-Traditional geophysical processing tools such as Geosoft Oasis Montaj should work fine here, but bear in mind that the processing may have to account for the drone noise and the unique flight characteristics of the drone survey.
+Traditional geophysical processing tools such as Geosoft Oasis Montaj should work fine here but bear in mind that the processing may have to account for the drone noise and the unique flight characteristics of the drone survey.

 Once you've selected the right equipment for the job, it's important to consider the operational and flight challenges of the field, and have a plan to combat them ahead of time.
 Let's try to understand these challenges better.

 Magnetic surveys are rarely conducted over completely flat terrain.
-An important consideration here is to understand the topology of the target site beforehand, and acquire high-resolution elevation data to study the site.
+An important consideration here is to understand the topology of the target site beforehand and acquire high-resolution elevation data to study the site.
 This elevation data can be procured in the form of Digital Elevation Models (DEMs) or Digital Surface Models (DSMs).
 These are typically raster images representing a site or an area and allow you to visualise the site elevations in a GIS visualisation utility such as QGIS or ArcGIS.
-The same dataset can also be used to automate the UAV's flight path so that it follows the terrain at the target site, maintaining a safe distance from the ground whilst ensuring highest quality data.
+The same dataset can also be used to automate the UAV's flight path so that it follows the terrain at the target site, maintaining a safe distance from the ground whilst ensuring the highest quality data.